pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 review the results of a pipeline, or modify the files in the input repository directly.

-You can mount a Pachyderm repo in one of the following modes:
+You can mount a MLDM repo in one of the following modes:

 * `Read-only` — you can read the mounted files to further experiment with them locally, but cannot modify them.
-* `Read-write` — you can read mounted files, modify their contents, and push them back into your centralized Pachyderm input repositories.
+* `Read-write` — you can read mounted files, modify their contents, and push them back into your centralized MLDM input repositories.

 ## Prerequisites